About the Bangladesh Medical Society of NSW

 C.1 General Meetings of the Executive Committee shall be open to all members.

-C.2 Executive Committee meetings shall be called (two weeks/ten working day notice) at the discretion of the President, and open only to members of the Executive Committee, or those others specifically invited at the discretion of the Committee eg Benevolent fund committee.
+C.2 Executive Committee meetings shall be called (2 weeks/10 working day notice) at the discretion of the President, and open only to members of the Executive Committee, or those others specifically invited at the discretion of the Committee.
 Electronic meeting may be held (by email), informed electronic agreement and consent received by all and implementation process can proceed prior to the next Executive Committee meeting.

 C.3 There shall be at least one meeting of the General Membership annually known as Annual General Meeting – AGM.
 This can be combined with general election in the same venue.